What is the Writing Center?

 The Writing Center is one of the many academic support services available to members of the Siena Community.
 Our trained peer consultants offer free one-to-one assistance on writing assignments in a variety of subjects.
 We provide a comfortable learning environment where you can develop your ability to read your work critically and objectively.
 We are committed to helping you revise with confidence.

 Is tutoring Available During the SPRING SEMESTER?

-Yes--both peer and professional (in-person and remote) tutoring will be offered during the spring 2021 semester.
-Hours begin on Monday, March 1st and run through Reading Day.
+Yes--both peer and professional (in-person and remote) tutoring will be offered in spring 2022.
+Hours begin on Monday, January 31st and run through Reading Day.
 Visit our homepage to access our online appointment book.
 It opens at the start of each semester.

 HOW HAS THE WRITING CENTER RESPONDED TO COVID-19?

 Our biggest concern is the safety of our SAINTS.
-Rest assured that the Writing Center will adhere to all New York State guidelines for higher education institutions and services.
-This means that face-to-face sessions will be socially distanced.
+This means that we encourage participants in face-to-face sessions to be masked.
 In addition, we'll offer an abundance of online appointment options.
-Please be prepared to wear your mask when you visit the center.
-Your tutors will be wearing theirs!

 Who USES THE WRITING CENTER?